-3. Legislative status of the Code
+3. Legislative status of Code

-The Code has been approved by the Chief Executive, Department of Transport and Main Roads as a Code of Conduct applying in relation to school students travelling on buses, in accordance with section 272 of the Transport Operations (Passenger Transport) Regulation 2018.
+The Code has been approved by the Chief Executive, Department of Transport and Main Roads as a Code of Conduct applying in relation to school students travelling on buses, in accordance with section 139 of the Transport Operations (Passenger Transport) Regulation 2005.

 The Code and its associated procedures also apply to bus drivers and bus operators.
-In this Code, 'buses' mean any passenger vehicle as defined in Schedule 9 of the Transport Operations (Passenger Transport) Regulation 2018.
+In this Code, 'buses' mean any forward control passenger vehicle, off-road passenger vehicle, light bus or heavy bus as defined in Schedule 8 of the Transport Operations (Passenger Transport) Regulation 2005.